p-hennessy/Bolt/README.md

 * Simple database interaction with MongoDB
 * Intuitive Discord object mapping

-Arcbot originally started out as a simple Trivia Bot that used long polling and webhooks to read and write to chat channels.
+Bolt originally started out as a simple Trivia Bot that used long polling and webhooks to read and write to chat channels.
 I became obsessed with making this bot more robust and at that time, no bots existed for Discord, so this bot evolved into a fully vetted framework that I could use to build functionality off of.
 This project is a place I can experiment with design ideas and evolve a sense